johnvilsack/python-notes/docs/first-steps.md

    ```powershell
    powershell -ExecutionPolicy Bypass -c "irm https://astral.sh/uv/install.ps1 | iex"
    ```
    - Wait for "uv installed successfully"
    - Close and reopen Terminal to enable uv
    - Type "```uv```" - You should see info about uv, not an error message

+> [!TIP]
+> When you type a command and hit enter, you are telling the computer to do stuff.
+Some commands take longer to do than others and your cursor will disappear during this time.
+When the command is done, your cursor will return.

 ## Initialize Your First Project